 Other unfortunate developments include a large hotel complex which unfortunately dredged one of the most productive flats on Turneffe Atoll for land fill.

 SUSTAINABILITY OF THE COMMERCIAL FISHERY

 Turneffe's productive fishery for Caribbean spiny lobster and queen conch is threatened by poor management, over fishing and lack of enforcement.
 Turneffe's fishermen understand these threats and are now working closely with Turneffe Atoll Trust to ensure that their fishery remains sustainable.
 The fishermen have, in fact, joined forces with the ecotourism sector at Turneffe forming an official alliance to advocate for habitat protection.

 Interventions originated by Turneffe Atoll Trust, and now overseen primarily by the Marine Reserve, are helping, but more needs to be done.
 Better scientific information about the fishery is required to accurately evaluate management interventions.
 Principle among the needs is a comprehensive baseline analysis of the spiny lobster fishery associated with a science-based monitoring program.

 Approximately 90% of Turneffe is low lying land covered by mangroves making it particularly sensitive to by sea rise.
 At the same time, Turneffe's ecosystems mitigate many of the dire effects of climate change.
-A major economic function of Turneffe Atoll, for instance, is the protection of Belize City from hurricanes, which economists value at more than ninety million dollars annually.
+A major economic function of Turneffe Atoll, for instance, is the protection of Belize City from hurricanes, which economists value at more than $90,000,000 annually.
 Additionally, mangroves produce significant carbon offsets and essential fisheries habitat.
-Turneffe is, therefore, threatened by climate change but also offers environmental assets to help our planet adapt to these changes.
+Turneffe is, therefore, threatened by climate change, but also offers environmental assets to help our planet adapt to these changes.